manaruchi/Standardized_Precipitation_Index_Dashboard/README.md

 ## The final product

 After the end of this article, we should have a Dashboard which would look like the following.
+The dashboard is now up and live at [SPIDash](http://spidash.herokuapp.com/)

 ![final_layout](/images/final_layout.png)